mighty-gerbils/gerbil/doc/reference/std/db/dbi.md

     ;; => ("huh?" "bar" "bar")

-<a id="sqlPrepare"></a>

 ## sql-prepare

 Often an evaluation of a query is not enough.

--   There&rsquo;s the simple matter of column names as we only return a list of results.
+-   There’s the simple matter of column names as we only return a list of results.

 -   We may want to pass arguments.

-For that purpose there&rsquo;s a prepared statement.
+For that purpose there’s a prepared statement.
 They are `willed to run` [`sql-finalize`](#sqlFinalize) before taking out the trash.

     (def istmt (sql-prepare db "INSERT INTO foo VALUES ('bar') RETURNING foo.*;"))